A valid passport is required for the USA, Canada, Britain, Australia and all other EU nations.

 The card can be purchased at the airport after getting off the plane for roughly $10 USD and will be presented at customs.
 It is good for 30 days of travel in the country.

 Tourist cards can also be bought ahead of time online here: https://www.dgii.gov.do/Tturistaweb/home

-The national currency of the Dominican Republic is the Dominican Peso (DOP) and the exchange rates are generally as follows:
+The national currency of the Dominican Republic is the Dominican Peso (DOP) and although the exchange rates tend to fluctuate they generally hover around:

 $1 USD = 45 RD$